rg-3/read-only-mode.js/README.md

 twitter-mod.js is an extension for Chromium-derived (eg Chrome) browsers.
 The extension can show or hide certain features on the Twitter website.

-For example, you can hide the recommended trends and who to follow recommendations, or hide the UI elements for composing a tweet.
+For example, you can hide suggested users, topics, and trends in the sidebar and on your timeline which removes interrupting content.
+It's also possible to hide your follower and following count, or create a read-only version of the Twitter website.
+The experience you create depends on the settings you choose.

-The extension could be used to create a read-only version of the Twitter website.
-Ultimately it is up to you and the settings you choose.
-Setting changes can be seen immediately on the Twitter website without a page reload.
+The default settings create a read-only version of the Twitter website.
+The settings can be easily changed from the extensions popover.
+Setting changes are immediate and do not require a page refresh.

 ## <a id='screenshots'>Screenshots</a>